ludiosarchive/Minerva/docs/Overview.rst

 Chunked-encoding is irrelevant
 ---------------------------------------
-HTTP/1.1 chunked-encoded has **nothing** to do with Comet.
-A lot of people are confused by this, as evidenced by the garbage on the web.
-Minerva works fine over HTTP/1.0, where chunks don't even exist.
+Contrary to many confused blog posts, HTTP/1.1 chunked-encoded has **nothing** to do with Comet.
+Any sane HTTP-based Comet should work fine over HTTP/1.0, where chunks don't even exist.
 Chunks are a low-level detail of HTTP/1.1 that make it possible to send data of unknown length, and reuse the connection for more HTTP requests/responses.